btmxh/blog/content/posts/backprop-1/index.md

 \( L(\mathbf{x} + \mathbf{y}) = L(\mathbf{x}) + L(\mathbf{y}) \) and
 \( L(k \mathbf{x}) = k L(\mathbf{x}) \).
 So \( L(d \mathbf{v}) = f(\mathbf{v} + d \mathbf{v}) - f(\mathbf{v}) \),
-even though it satisfies the limit, is not a valid derivative (in most cases).
+even though it satisfies the limit condition, is not a valid derivative (in most cases).

 Now, the derivative of a function is a function.
 Moreover, it's the same kind of function as the original one!
 Why is it this way?